PawanChaurasia/mcd_stitcher/README.md

 	**Notes:**
 	- This will create a pyramidal OME-TIFF with default filtering.
 	- The output files will have `_filtered_pyramid.ome.tiff` appended to the original filename.
+	- -p can be used on it own to convert non-pyramid OME.TIFF to pyramid OME-TIFF file.

 ## License